 And that’s our good luck, because that would be boring!
 Instead we get a very busy shower scene, containing “so much wool you could knit a sweater!”
 Ha ha!
 It’s the scene this picture is known for above all others, and rightly so!
 Between viewings of the picture, I’d be hard-pressed to tell you what goes on in many of the other scenes, which sounds like a callous dismissal of the picture, but in fact I count it as an advantage, since it lends the thing endless rewatchability!
 Ha ha!

 The movie has a nice fog-filtery look and is well directed, and on top of it all is, like Spring Break, perfectly cast!
 Most of the actors never did much other than this movie (with the exception of several Canadians, including Kim “Big Trouble in Little China” Cattrall and Doug “Black Christmas” McGrath; and of course we know that Porky himself was in Good Bye Cruel World), but they are each of them perfectly cast!
 It’s an enjoyable if silly movie, and no wonder it was such a hit!
-I give Porky’s two and a half Pigmobiles!
+I give Porky’s two Pigmobiles!